Subscribe To My Newsletter

 So what do we do about it?

-We get off the DDT when we calm ourselves down enough to witness these patterns, without reacting to them, and then choose to shift our focus.
+We get off the drama triangle when we calm ourselves down enough to witness these patterns, without reacting to them, and then choose to shift our focus.

-In this alternate model, there are 3 new empowered personas we can shift to: Creator, Coach, and Challenger:
+In this alternate model, there are 3 new empowered roles we can choose shift to when we notice we're on the drama triangle called Creator, Coach, and Challenger:

 Source: David Emerald, The Center for Empowerment Dynamic

-Just noticing that you’re on the DDT is a powerful place to start.
-You can’t change what you don’t notice!
+Simply noticing that you’re on the DDT is a powerful place to start.

-And you may want to check out David Emerald’s book: The Power of TED* (*The Empowerment Dynamic)
+Interested in learning more?
+You may want to check out David Emerald’s book: The Power of TED* (*The Empowerment Dynamic) and the helpful downloads here.

 Let's Stay Connected.